-Dr. Rekha Kumar (MBBS, FRACGP) and Sunil Kumar (B.Tech, IIT Delhi) are the developers behind over $250 million Tarneit Junction development incorporating Jeevan Dhara living, One Planet Apartments, Medical Centre, Pharmacy, Hotel, Multiplex Cinema, Town houses and Retail being proposed in its various stages.
+Dr. Rekha Kumar (MBBS, FRACGP) and Sunil Kumar (B.Tech, IIT Delhi) are the developers behind $250 million Tarneit Junction development incorporating Jeevan Dhara living, One Planet Apartments, Medical Centre, Pharmacy, Hotel, Offices and Retail being proposed in its various stages.

 Please read the full details and vision of overall development at website www.tarneitjunction.com.au to find out about unique people oriented development, which will not only bring health, happiness and longer life to many of its residents but also save our planet by reducing carbon emission.

-Sunil Kumar is committed to creating a healthy, happy and sustainable community at Jeevan Dhara for his family and as well share the benefit of Jeevan Dhara living with other Financially Independent Indian Silvers.
+Sunil Kumar is committed to creating a healthy, happy and sustainable community at Jeevan Dhara for Financially Independent Indian Silvers.

 There are few examples of truly walkable mixed-use communities.